pedrocacintra/gtm-portainer-traefik/README.md

 1) Create 2 (A) DNS records pointing your VPS IP, one for the main tag server, and the other for the preview server.
 (Ex: gtm.domain.com and gtm-preview.domain.com)
 2) Create network for the GTM stack
 3) Connect the created network to Traefik's container
-4) Create stack, paste the .yaml code, upload the .env and change to your info (urls and network name)
+4) Create stack, paste the .yaml code, upload the .env and change to your info (urls, container and network name)
 5) Deploy the stack

 # # Testing: